tomtomtong/comfyTrade-node-editor-for-MT5/README.md

 1. Launch the application
 2. Enter your MT5 server details (default: localhost:5555)
 3. Click "Connect"
+4. **Symbol Selection**:
+   - Use the "New Trade" button to open the trade modal
+   - Type symbol names manually (e.g., EURUSD, GBPUSD)
+   - Use the dropdown arrow to browse available symbols from MT5
+   - Click quick symbol buttons for major currency pairs
+   - Search symbols by name or description
-4. Configure your trading strategy parameters
+5. Configure your trading strategy parameters
-5. Click "Execute Trade" to place orders
+6. Click "Execute Trade" to place orders
-6. Monitor positions in the positions table
+7. Monitor positions in the positions table

+### Symbol Input Features

+- **Manual Entry**: Type any symbol name directly
+- **Dropdown Browse**: Click the dropdown arrow to see all available symbols
+- **Search**: Type to filter symbols by name or description
+- **Quick Selection**: Use preset buttons for major pairs (EURUSD, GBPUSD, etc.)
+- **Keyboard Navigation**: Use arrow keys and Enter to navigate the dropdown
+- **Node Integration**: Symbol inputs are also available in market data and trade signal nodes

 ## Configuration